RIPE-NCC/ripe-atlas-tools/docs/installation.rst

-If you're a Gentoo user, you never have to worry about development libraries, but if you intend to use the bleeding-edge version of this package (and what self-respecing Gentoo user wouldn't?) then you'll probably want to make sure that git is built with curl support:
+If you're a Gentoo user, you never have to worry about development libraries, but if you intend to use the bleeding-edge version of this package (and what self-respecting Gentoo user wouldn't?) then you'll probably want to make sure that git is built with curl support:

 .. code:: bash